kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 		- Add JAXB bindings for all FacebookRestClient methods that return a Document.
 		- Add utility method to get the JAXB response object corresponding to the last API call made through the client.

-	From v1.0 (last "official" Facebook release) to v1.1:
+	From v1.0 ("official" Facebook release in July) to v1.1:
 		- The 'Pair' class has been factored out of FacebookRestClient, and is now public.
 		- All object id's use 64-bit longs as their datatype to be compatible with pending Facebook platform changes.
 		- 'notifications_sendRequest' is marked as deprecated (it is no longer supported by Facebook).